evanshortiss/rhosak-nodejs-sbo-example/README.md

 During development the information used to connect to Kafka is printed on startup.

+_NOTE: These are sensitive credentials.
+Do not share them.
+This image is provided as an example of output._

 ![Application running locally](images/local-development.png)

 ## Building an Image